A Survey of Protocol Fuzzing: Bug Collector

 \subsubsection{Crash Logs and Debug Information.}

-Some works determine whether the PUTs are crashed by analyzing the system logs or debug information \cite{atc20-sweyntooth,acsac21-ics3fuzzer,blackhat-eu-21-badmesher,arxiv22-fieldfuzz,sec22-braktooth,dsn22-l2fuzz,wang2023nlp}.
-These system logs and debug information can be obtained by various channels.
-Specifically, ICS$^3$Fuzzer leverages the Windows EventLog Service to detect crash events on Windows systems \cite{acsac21-ics3fuzzer}.
-Swentooth \cite{atc20-sweyntooth} and Braktooth \cite{sec22-braktooth} propose to collect the startup messages or crash messages in the system logs leveraging the debug ports exposed by respective Bluetooth development boards.
-Startup message is an indicator of program crashes, as the Bluetooth devices have a watchdog program to reset the Bluetooth SoC when finding it is unresponsive.
+Some works determine whether the PUTs are crashed by analyzing system logs or debug information \cite{atc20-sweyntooth,acsac21-ics3fuzzer,blackhat-eu-21-badmesher,arxiv22-fieldfuzz,sec22-braktooth,dsn22-l2fuzz,wang2023nlp}.
+These system logs and debug information can be obtained through various channels.
+Specifically, ICS$^3$ Fuzzer uses the Windows EventLog Service to detect crash events on Windows systems \cite{acsac21-ics3fuzzer}.
+Swentooth \cite{atc20-sweyntooth} and Braktooth \cite{sec22-braktooth} propose to collect startup messages or crash messages in the system logs using the debug ports exposed by respective Bluetooth development boards.
+The startup message is an indicator of program crashes, as Bluetooth devices have a watchdog program to reset the Bluetooth SoC when finding it is unresponsive.
 Wang \textit{et al.} \cite{wang2023nlp} leverage NLP technology to process the logs and detect unintended behavior of PUT.
-Differently, L2Fuzz \cite{dsn22-l2fuzz} and FieldFuzz \cite{arxiv22-fieldfuzz} identify crashes by checking whether a crash dump was generated.
+Unlike other sources, L2Fuzz \cite{dsn22-l2fuzz} and FieldFuzz \cite{arxiv22-fieldfuzz} identify crashes by checking whether a crash dump was generated.